nebula-plugins/gradle-lint-plugin/README.md

             }

             if(!foundJerseyBundle)
-              addViolationToDelete(call, 'since there is no dependency on jersey-bundle this plugin has no effect') }
+              addLintViolation('since there is no dependency on jersey-bundle this plugin has no effect', call) .delete(call) // Note: we could keep chaining additional fixes here if there was more to do }
       }
     }